-Air pollution harms heart cells in kidney patients, warn experts
+Air Pollution Harms Heart Cells In Kidney Patients, Warn Experts

-New Delhi, Nov 12 (IANS) As the Delhi-National Capital Region (NCR) gasps for clean air amid the overall Air Quality Index (AQI) shooting to severe levels, health experts warned on Friday that increased exposure to particulate matter (PM) 2.5 can worsen disease progression for chronic kidney patients, as well as cause damage to their heart muscle cells.
+New Delhi: As the Delhi-National Capital Region (NCR) gasps for clean air amid the overall Air Quality Index (AQI) shooting to severe levels, health experts warned on Friday that increased exposure to particulate matter (PM) 2.5 can worsen disease progression for chronic kidney patients, as well as cause damage to their heart muscle cells.

 Delhi woke up to shallow fog on Friday with reduced visibility and an overall AQI of 390 under the 'very poor' category.